gvaughn/elixir_kata/waterflow/README.md

 imagine a heavy rain that fills the low lying areas as much as possible.
 Calculate the total area (since it's a 2 dimensional problem) of water.

+Based off an elegant [Haskell
-The link above is to an elegant Haskell solution that was a straightforward port to Elixir.
+solution](http://philipnilsson.github.io/Badness10k/articles/waterflow/) that was a straightforward port to Elixir.
 It was my first encounter with Enum.scan, which is similar to reduce, but keeps the accumulator at each step as elements of the returned list.
 Haskell apparently has built-ins